kenanb/kenanb-blog/_posts/2024-01-24-when-I-choose-make.md

 [series-makefile]: {% link series.md %}#makefile

 I really appreciate modern meta-build, packaging, and deployment systems.
-But there is also something I like about *make* as a lower level build automation utility on UNIX.
+But there is also something I like about [*make*][wikipedia-make] as a lower level build automation utility on UNIX.
 I think it fills a certain role in the larger ecosystem pretty well.

 I can think of a few cases where it is premature to go with a modern meta-build system.